Comparing the Top 13 Restream Alternatives for Multistreaming in 2023

 All of these plans support streaming to an unlimited number of destinations.

-Please check out our dedicated tutorial for more information on how to simulcast on Dacast through Switchboard Live.
+For more information on how to simulcast on Dacast through Switchboard Live, please check out our dedicated tutorial.

 3. Castr

 The Castr product that would be considered a Restream alternative is their simulcasting tool.
-Castr differs from Restream because it offers multiple kinds of ingesting rather than just RTMP ingest.
+What makes Castr different from Restream is that it offers multiple kinds of ingesting, rather than just RTMP ingest.
 The other types of ingesting that Castr supports are RTSP, HLS, and MPEG-TS.

 Another unique thing about this platform is that it allows streaming to multiple Facebook pages, groups, and profiles simultaneously.